 The source of nitrogen in fertilizers influences nitrogen availability and turf response.
 There are two categories of nitrogen sources: quickly available and slowly available.
 Quickly available materials are water-soluble, can be readily utilized by the plant, are susceptible to leaching and have a relatively short period of response.
 Quickly available sources include urea, ammonium sulfate, and calcium nitrate.
+Fertility guidelines from Virginia Tech and the Virginia Department of Conservation and Recreation now recommend that no more than 0.7 lb of quickly available nitrogen be applied per active growing month.
 Slowly available nitrogen sources release their nitrogen over extended periods of time and are applied less frequently and at somewhat higher rates than the quickly available nitrogen sources.
 Slowly available sources are defined as those with 15% or more slowly available or water insoluble nitrogen as detailed in the fertilizer's guaranteed analysis on the label.
-Slowly available sources are less susceptible to leaching and are preferred on sandy soil types which tend to leach.
-They can be applied at levels up up to 0.9 lb N per 1000 square feet on cool season or 1 lb N per 1000 sq feet on warm-season grasses per active growing month.
-Slowly available sources include urea formaldehyde (UF), UF-based products (methylene ureas), sulfur-coated urea (SCU) and polymer coated urea (PCU) and their combinations, isobutylidene diurea (IBDU), natural organics (bone meal, fish meal, dried blood, and animal manures), and activated sewage sludge.
+Slowly available sources are less susceptible to leaching and are preferred on sandy soil types, which tend to leach.
+They can be applied at levels up to 0.9 lb N per 1000 square feet per active growing month.
+Slowly available sources include urea formaldehyde (UF), UF based products (methylene ureas), sulfur coated urea (SCU) and polymer coated urea (PCU) and their combinations, isobutylidene diurea (IBDU), natural organics (bone meal, fish meal, dried blood, and animal manures), and activated sewage sludge.

 If a fertilizer contains a slow-release nitrogen source, it will be listed on the label.
-For UF-based fertilizers, the portion of the nitrogen that is slowly available is listed on the fertilizer bag as Water Insoluble Nitrogen (WIN).
+For UF based fertilizers the portion of the nitrogen that is slowly available is listed on the fertilizer bag as Water Insoluble Nitrogen (WIN).
 For instance, a 20-10-10 fertilizer with 5 percent WIN has 5/20 or 1/4 of the nitrogen in the slowly available form.
 If you choose a fertilizer that provides nitrogen in a slowly available form, you should understand how to calculate WIN in order to determine which fertilizer program (see Table 1) best fits your lawn.
 For example, assume that a fertilizer label provides the following information: